 We have all had a busy week and if you never had one, then you must be a very lucky person.
-Now that the weekend is finally here, we wanna get a rest, forget all about the Kenyan jam craze, the early dawns to work and even the struggles at work to finish loads of work for the day.
+Now that the weekend is finally here, we want to get a rest, forget all about the Kenyan jam craze, the early dawns to work and even the struggles at work to finish loads of work.

 Well, weekends are days to ‘kujiachilia‘ , have fun and enjoy everything while it lasts.
 This weekend, we decided to list for you some of the best places to go hiking so as to bond more with family, friends and even workmates and make good memories out of the hikes

 Below are some of the best places to go hiking this weekend in Kenya.

 The serene and lush green fields at Ngong are just inviting.
 Just a few kilometers from the CBD, Ngong is the best getaway place for hikes because of its tranquillity, picturesque environment and the uneven terrain favorable for hiking.

 I have been to arboretum before for a photo shoot and a hike and it was just amazing.
 With a well-conserved natural and exotic environment complete with footpaths for hiking, arboretum is one place within the city that you can go for a quick hike.